Welcome Message

 The study of cell biochemistry, which is intimately tied to cell biology, in particular the biochemistry of DNA and congeners, is covered in this course.
 The branch of biology that explores the structure and function of life's macromolecules (and especially with their genetic role).
 The molecular study of biology, such as the chemical characteristics of DNA.
 It is constructed for biochemistry students to acquire knowledge of molecular biology and genetics which is described below:

-- Identify, gather, retrieve, and analyze appropriate molecular genetics information via a variety of sources
+Identify, gather, retrieve, and analyse appropriate molecular genetics information via a variety of sources

 The immune system governs defense against pathogens and is of importance for development of autoimmune diseases, allergy and cancer.
 The course discusses basic immunology including cellular and molecular processes that represents the human immune system.
 Subjects to be presented include cells and organs of the immune system, antigen, immunoglobulins and antibody diversity, molecular mechanisms of innate and adaptive immunity, the complement system, antigen presentation, cell-mediated effector responses, mucosal immunity and select lectures on the immune system in health and disease.
 It will also discover that the immune system is impacted by physiological and environmental factors as well as aging and the course links immunological theory to the broader population and social contexts.